mohammaddashraff/UniHub-backEnd/README.md

 - `npm start` - Start with Node.js
 - `npm test` - Placeholder script (no automated tests yet)

-## Security Notes

-- Secrets are loaded from environment variables.
-- Do not commit `.env` or service-account credential files.
-- Use a strong `JWT_SECRET` in production.

 ## Author

 Mohammad Ashraf

 ---

-If you want, I can also add Swagger/OpenAPI docs next to make the project even more impressive for recruiters.